garylirocks/quickrefs/azure-app-service.markdown

 | Isolated   | Isolated             | <=100     | ASE, Isolated network, Internal Load Balancing |

 - **Shared compute** (Free, Shared): VM shared with other customers
-- **Dedicated compute** (Basic, Standard, Premium): run on dedicated Azure VMs
+- **Dedicated compute** (Basic, Standard, Premium): run on dedicated Azure VMs, some resources are still shared, such as load balancer, file system, public IP, etc
 - **Isolated**: dedicated VMs in dedicated vNets

+Notes:

-Plans are the unit of billing.
+- Plans are the **unit of billing**.
 How much you pay for a plan is determined by the plan size(sku) and bandwidth usage, not the number of apps in the plan.

-Azure Functions could be run in an App Service Plan as well.

-You can start from an cheaper tier and scale up later.
+- You can start from an cheaper tier and scale up later.
+- **Azure Functions** could be run in an App Service Plan as well.

 ### vNet integration